yanglixiaoshen/ProVQA/README.md

 # Blind visual quality assessment on omnidirectional or 360 video (ProVQA)

-Blind VQA for 360° Video via Progressive Learning from Pixels, Frames and Video
+Blind VQA for 360° Video via Progressively Learning from Pixels, Frames and Video

 This repository contains the official PyTorch implementation of the following paper: